Two days away from a critical primary in Michigan, Republican presidential candidate Mitt Romney detoured to Daytona International Speedway on Sunday.

 "No, it's a sign of a guy who loves cars," Romney said.
 "And this has always been a place where American cars have shined.
 And a long history from Daytona being connected with Detroit, with Detroit cars, and with the spirit of America."

 Romney was at Daytona last year and said he also has been to the track in New Hampshire.
-When asked how closely he follows the sport, Romney acknowledged that he isn't necessarily a hard-core fan but has a working knowledge of the sport and friendships with some of the people involved in racing.
+Does he follow the sport?

 "Not as closely as some of the most ardent fans," he said.
-"But I have some great friends that are NASCAR team owners."
+"But I have some friends who are NASCAR team owners."

 Romney said he has visited team owner Richard Childress' facilities and came away impressed by the technology.